Renée Brack

 I’ve written, produced and directed short films that screened in various local and international festivals.
 Won some laurels and awards.
 OKK aka Outback Killer Koalas (feature) was a semi-finalist in the Animal Logic / Truant Pictures Screenplay Contest.
 Kiss My Ink (feature) was a finalist in the Filmmaker’s Factory Treatment Contest.

-Short film Red-Handed (director Tony Tilse DGA) was an AACTA nominee & won numerous awards and laurels internationally.
+I scripted the film Red-Handed (director Tony Tilse DGA).
+It was an AACTA nominee for cinematographer, Ron Howard & won numerous awards and laurels internationally.
 I originally wrote it as a feminist political play (performed in Short+Sweet, the world’s largest short play festival) and it found a horror/thriller audience as a film.

-My YouTube channel has racked up 1.8 million+ views and 1.4k+ subscribers because of my unique approach to interviews with a particular skill in crafting questions that invite character-revealing responses.
+Interviewing is still a favourite skill.
+One of the YouTube channels has racked up 2 million+ views because of my unique approach to interviews with a particular skill in crafting questions that invite character-revealing responses.
 I often hear “I haven’t told anyone this before”, and “I don’t know why I’m telling you this”.
-Colleagues call it my superpower.
+Colleagues call it a superpower.

 I got a backstage pass to the biggest war of my generation in Afghanistan and Iraq with the Coalition Forces.
-A highlight was camping in Saddam Hussein’s palace library and sitting on his throne.
+A grim highlight was camping in Saddam Hussein’s palace library & sitting on his throne.
+Listening to soldiers’ stories & witnessing their daily lives in a war zone offered many anecdotes for scripts.

 Companies I’ve worked with this century